 Climbing is open to the public anytime CityROCK is open for normal business hours.
+CityROCK is not open to the public during Members Only climbing on Saturday and Sunday from 9 to 11 AM.
 The Aerie has limited hours.
 Please check here for Aerie hours.

 We think most climbers are “afraid of heights” but it kicks in at different altitudes.
 Please let us know and we can give you tips and tricks that have helped other people overcome their fear.
 Climbing is something we do naturally.
 You might be surprised to find out you’re better at it than you thought you would be!